 - receive dividends, which is the cash payout a healthy company makes every year out of the profits it has made;

-- elect the Directors (who are actually the people who control the company, but being able to hire and fire them is the next best thing.
-Some shares are non-voting, which means you can't fire the Directors, but don't let's get into that);
+- elect the Directors (who are actually the people who control the company, not you, but being able to hire and fire them is the next best thing).
+Some shares are non-voting, which means you can't fire the Directors, but don't let's get into that;

 - receive the proceeds of disposal of the assets of the company if it is wound up.

 These three attributes give your share a value.

 Anything that has a value can be bought and sold.
 That is what equity markets are for.
 So a share is not only an asset with value.
 It is also easily tradeable.

 Not all shares can be traded on established equity markets.
 There are smaller markets for some shares without a publicly accessible price quotation.
 Such shares are called 'unquoted'.
 At the bottom end of the scale, you may have a share in your Uncle Steptoe's refuse collection business, but if you want to sell you will have to find a buyer yourself.

 All markets are not created equal.
 Each one has its own set of rules and regulations geared to its history, legal jurisdiction and commercial intentions.
 The London Stock Exchange (LSE), for example, which you might think is a branch of government given its importance, is itself a major company, internationally owned, and - yes - with shares quoted on itself.

 Confusingly, the LSE actually comprises two markets: the Main Market and the AIM market.
 These markets have different rules - the AIM market being simpler than the main market and therefore with less protection for the investor.
 For some reason brokers do not have to identify the latter on their lists, so without research you do not know what you are buying.

 The modern share is a wonderfully flexible and functional financial construct.
 But there are risks: